Park Ji-yoon (presenter)

 Park Ji-yoon (born March 23, 1979) is a South Korean former announcer and host.
 She is currently a host of the variety show Gourmet Road and has been a cast member of JTBC's Crime Scene since 2014.
-Park Ji-yoon has been married to her former fellow KBS presenter Choi Dong-suk since 11 September 2009.
+Park Ji-yoon married her former fellow KBS presenter Choi Dong-suk on September 11, 2009.
+She announced their divorce through her agency, JDB Entertainment, on October 31, 2023, after 14 years of marriage.